 About the Paper

-This research was funded by USIP’s Climate, Environment, and Conflict Program, which is solely responsible for the accuracy and thoroughness of the content.
-The views expressed in this discussion paper are those of the author alone and do not necessarily reflect the views of the United States Institute of Peace.
+This research was funded by USIP’s Libya Program, which is solely responsible for the accuracy and thoroughness of the content.
+The views expressed in this discussion paper are those of the authors alone and do not necessarily reflect the views of the United States Institute of Peace.